ent/ent/doc/website/blog/2021-07-22-database-locking-techniques-with-ent.md

 On a high-level, this is how optimistic locking works:

 - Each record is assigned a numeric version number.
 This value must be monotonically increasing.
-Often unix timestamps of the latest row update are used.
+Often Unix timestamps of the latest row update are used.
 - A transaction reads a record, noting its version number from the database.
 - An `UPDATE` statement is issued to modify the record: